 For more information, please review the Frequently Asked Questions.

-Loyola is currently working with a third-party vendor, NTI Inc., and its product, CONNECT-ED, to provide Loyola Alert.
+Loyola is currently working with a third-party vendor, Blackboard Inc., and its product, Blackboard Connect, to provide Loyola Alert.